 boxes, sliders, or radio button matrices.

-For more information, see Designing surveys.
+For more information, see Designing questionnaires.

 What to do next: Add case types to your Microjourney by completing the following tasks: